reversesigh/cosmos_node-initial_setup/01_initial_setup.md

 `sudo systemctl restart sshd`

 ## UFW Rules
-These are default ports, please set rules according to your setup
+This is just an example using default ports, please set rules according to your setup and specific needs:

 `sudo ufw default allow outgoing`
 `sudo ufw default deny incoming`